zorbash/zorbash.github.com/content/post/knowledge-mapping.md

 Your studies have a certain duration and you get a degree.
 While such a concept is valuable to maintain the status quo and keep the economy going it doesn't really seem to be about knowledge.
 Learning is a continuous process and universities should not extinguish your passion for knowledge in exchange for a degree.
-For me, receiving my degree wasn't something to celebrate, more like a warrant to stay away from the supposed mecca of learning.
+For me, receiving my degree wasn't something to celebrate.
+It was rather a warrant to stay away from the supposed mecca of learning.

 <img src="/images/posts/knowledge_map/university.jpg" class="img-medium">